mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Mississippi Warrant Search

-Anyone conducting a Mississippi warrant search can obtain details about active warrants in the state.
+Conducting a Mississippi warrant search may help provide details about active warrants in the state.
 The search may be accomplished using online resources provided by official and independent sources.
-An example is the Mississippi Most Wanted publication by the Department of Public Safety.
-At the same time, a physical visit to a local sheriff's office or courthouse can reveal pending warrants.
+For instance, the Mississippi Department of Public Safety maintains an online Most Wanted publication.
+At the same time, a physical visit to a local sheriff's office, such as the Hinds County Sheriff’s Office or the Harrison County Sheriff’s Office.
+Visiting the courthouse may reveal pending warrants.

 Information obtained from a Mississippi warrant search may include a defendant's complete name, physical description (such as eye color or body tattoos), address, charges, and the issuing jurisdiction.
 A person may conduct a warrant search for personal reasons or as part of a background investigation.